Ivanm2114/html_css_demo/README.md

 # About program

-This code takes personal data from cabinet.meim and steam stats like your profile stats and CS:GO and PAYDAY 2 stats.
+This code takes personal data from cabinet.meim and steam stats like your profile stats and CS:GO and PAYDAY 2 stats, creates JSON and put it to html template.

 # How to start
 1. Download all libraries using